 Moving from an L-1 or E visa to a Green Card

-Transitioning from an L-1 visa to a green card is considerably easier and can be accomplished through a work-based petition in addition to use of the EB-5 program.
+Transitioning from an L-1 visa to investment green card in the USA is considerably easier and can be accomplished through a work-based petition in addition to use of the EB-5 program.